top of page

 Jesus' primary mission was to the "lost sheep of the house of Israel".
 Early in the book, the author lists Jesus' genealogy from Abraham down to King David, and on to Jesus' parents, Joseph and Mary.

 The importance of Matthew's gospel is that it contains the greatest religious treatise of all time: "The Sermon on the Mount".
 The Sermon includes the Beatitudes and the Lord's Prayer.
 It also illustrates the need for mankind to be gentle, loving, kind, and above of all, to be forgiving.
 When Peter questioned him, "How oft shall my brother sin against me, and I forgive him? til seven times?"
 Jesus answered, "I say not unto seven times: but until seventy-times seven."
-Jesus placed great emphasis on honesty and morality, so he was telling his followers that one must forgive oneself before forgiving others.
-The other message of the Jesus' Sermon is that God is a God of all mankind, and that if one obeys and trusts God, He will comfort, protect, feed and clothe you.
+Indeed, from the cross, Jesus forgave his persecutors:

 There is only one exception, one indication that Jesus did not believe that his relationship with God depended on personal righteousness; and this is the only point at which Jesus breaks with orthodox Judaism.
-A man who knelt before him, called him "Good master" (Mark 10:17) and Jesus answered, "Why callest thou me good?
-There is none good but one, that is God" (Mark 10: 18).
+A man who knelt before him, called him "Good Master" (Mark 10:17) and Jesus answered, "Why callest thou me good?
+There is none good but one, that is God" (Mark 10:18).

 THE GOSPEL OF MARK

 Mark is the shortest of the four Gospels.
 Indeed, I once attended a theater performance where the sole act was a man who recited from memory the entire gospel of Mark.
 His recital lasted about one hour.
-Mark's writing has no literary polish but has a breathless immediacy, that has led scholars to believe that Peter (known to be rash and impulsive) recounted Jesus's story to another follower (John Mark), who wrote it down.
-Short and direct, Mark's Gospel can be thought of as a"cliff notes" version of Mathew's longer, more expansive Gospel.
-Unlike Mathew, Mark hardly quotes from the Old Testament at all.
-Mark's Gospel was intended for a non-Jewish audience, and may have been written in Rome at the time Christians were being made scapegoats for various trumped up charges by Emperor Nero.
+Mark's writing has no literary polish but has a breathless immediacy, that has led scholars to believe that Peter (known to be rash and impulsive) recounted Jesus's story to an educated follower (John Mark), who wrote it down.
+Short and direct, Mark begins his Gospel strongly, with: "The time is fulfilled, and the kingdom of God is at hand: repent ye and believe the Gospel" (Mark 1:15).

 THE GOSPEL OF LUKE

 As with Matthew, Luke tells the story of Jesus' birth, but with some differences.
-For example, in Luke's Gospel, it's a group of shepherds (rather than "three wise men") who are visited by the `host of angels, who announce the savior's birth, with this salutation: "On the Earth peace, good will toward men."
-They follow the angels' direction and travel to Bethlehem, where they find the baby Jesus lying in a manger; no gifts are given (Luke 2: 1-17).
+For example, in Luke's Gospel, it's a group of shepherds (rather than "three wise men") who are visited by the `host of angels', who announce the savior's birth, with this salutation: "On the Earth peace, good will toward men."
+They follow the angels' direction and travel to Bethlehem, where they find the baby Jesus lying in a manger; no gifts are offered (Luke 2: 1-17).

 Only found in Luke, is the story of Mary and her cousin, Elizabeth, who would give birth to John the Baptist.
-As an adult, John-the-Baptist began his ministry and many people mistook him for the Christ, whose coming was foretold in the Old Testament.
+As an adult, John the Baptist began his ministry and many people mistook him for the Christ, whose coming was foretold in the Old Testament.
 Living up to his name, John baptized Jesus, and some time later was arrested and put in prison, where he would be executed.

 Another exclusive, is Jesus' dinner with the two sisters, Martha and Mary, from the town of Bethany.
 While Mary seated herself at Jesus' feet and was listening to what he was saying, Martha was very worried about her elaborate preparations, and, quoting from the J.B.
 Phillips' translation, "burst in, saying, 'Lord, don't you mind that my sister has left me to do everything by myself?
 Tell her to come and help me!'